vinniegarcia/proposal/README.md

 ### 2. Create a Promise containing the result of a file read

-You can skip the Proposal function and get a Promise directly by supplying the nodeback's arguments when invoking.
+You can skip the intermediate `Proposal` function and get a `Promise` directly by supplying the nodeback's arguments when invoking.

 ```javascript
 var fs = require('fs'),